-Invest in a quality tent right off the bat and you won’t have to worry.
-Your tent will stick up to harsh weather (leaving you cozy inside) and hold up to all the abuse the great outdoors can throw at it.
+Buying a tent that’s quality ensures you won’t have to worry about these issues.
+Your tent will stand up in harsh weather (leaving you cozy inside.
+It will hold up to all the abuse the great outdoors can throw at it.

-Keep your needs, preferences, and budget in mind as you go through our tent buying guide below.
+Keep your needs, preferences, and budget in mind as you go through our tent buyer’s guide below.
 Now here’s how to buy a tent!

 Buying a Tent for Camping

-If a normal campground is your destination, a tent for car camping is for you.
+If a normal campground is your destination, a camping tent is for you.
 Consider the following factors when buying a tent for camping.

 Camping Tent Capacity

-How many people will use your tent on a regular basis?
-Will you ever have additional campers staying?
+How many people will use your camp tent on a regular basis?
+Will you ever house additional campers?
 What about dogs?
-Will you store any gear inside?
+Will you store any gear inside of the tent?

-It’s safe to assume that tent capacity ratings provide a snug fit.
+Remember that the average tent capacity ratings are for a snug fit.
 For example, a two-person tent will fit two people, but you’ll be sleeping close together.